Sustainability

 Through its activity, Adif tries to contribute to the constant improvement of the environment and socioeconomic well-being by incorporating the values that should guide its strategic decisions regarding its course of action and including them in its management model.

-The vision, mission and values defined in Adif's 2030 Strategic Plan clearly state the all activities must be carried out with respect for the environment.
+The vision, mission and values defined in Adif's 2030 Strategic Plan clearly state that all activities must be carried out with respect for the environment.

 Two lines of action